slowmist/Blockchain-dark-forest-selfguard-handbook/README.md

 >https://discord.com/safety

 Unfortunately, most people will not bother to read it carefully.
-What's more, Discord won’t always be able to illustrate certain core security issues clearly, because they will have to put on an attacker's hat which is not always feasible.
+What's more, Discord won't always be able to illustrate certain core security issues clearly, because they will have to put on an attacker's hat which is not always feasible.

 For instance:

 With so many NFT thefts on Discord, what are the key attack methods?
 Before we figure this out, Discord security advice is useless.

 The key reason behind many  project  Discordhacks is actually the Discord Token, which is the content of the authorization field in the HTTP request header.
 It has existed in Discord for a very long time.
 For hackers, if they can find a way to get this Discord Token, they can almost control all the privileges of the target Discord server.
-That is to say,if the target is an administrator, an account with administrative privileges or a Discord bot , the hackers can do anything they want to.
+That is to say, if the target is an administrator, an account with administrative privileges or a Discord bot , the hackers can do anything they want to.
 For example by announcing a NFT phishing site, they make people think it's the official announcement, and fish will bite the hook.

 Some might ask, what if I add two-factor authentication (2FA) to my Discord account?
 Absolutely a good habit!
 But Discord Token has nothing to do with your account 2FA status.
 Once your account is breached, you should change your Discord password immediately to make the original Discord Token invalid.

 For the question of how the hacker can get the Discord Token, we have figured out at least three major techniques, and we will try to explain it in detail in the future .
-For normal users, there are a lot that can be done, but the core points are: don’t rush, don’t be greedy, and verify from multiple sources.
+For normal users, there are a lot that can be done, but the core points are: don't rush, don't be greedy, and verify from multiple sources.

 ### "Official" phishing

 The bad actors are good at taking advantage of role playing, especially the official role.
 For example we have mentioned the fake customer service method before.
 Besides that, in April 2022, many users of the well-known hardware wallet Trezor, received phishing emails from trezor.us, which is not the official Trezor domain trezor.io.
 There is a minor difference in the domain name suffix.
-What’s more, the following domains were also spread via phishing emails.
+What's more, the following domains were also spread via phishing emails.

 >https://suite.trẹzor.com